Holiday Calendar

 The observance has no documented founder, having emerged on social media in 2016 as a grassroots celebration of personal style.
 But the history behind what people wear, and why, stretches back centuries.
 From Charles Frederick Worth's invention of haute couture in 1858 to the ready-to-wear revolution that made designer aesthetics accessible to the general public, fashion has continuously blurred the line between art and commerce.

-Fashion Day History
+Fashion Day history

 Before the mid-19th century, clothing was made to measure.
 Tailors and dressmakers crafted garments individually for clients, and the concept of a "designer" who set trends did not exist.
 Fashion was a local transaction between a customer and a craftsperson, with styles spreading slowly through illustrations, trade, and courtly influence.